Wondering how to wear chinos? This in-depth guide contains everything you need to know about these insanely versatile pants.

 I’ve mentioned a few times how versatile chinos are, and I want to show you a few example outfits.

-Here are 22 outfit ideas you can use for inspiration when wearing chinos (note: all photos are from TMM or Reddit's r/malefashionadvice community):
+Here are some outfit ideas you can use for inspiration when wearing chinos (note: all photos are from TMM contributors or Reddit’s r/malefashionadvice community):

 Of course, casual outfits are only one half of the story…

-Here are 15 dressy chinos outfit ideas from a few more of my favorite men's fashion dudes around the Web (and myself):
+Here are some dressy chinos outfit ideas from a few more of my favorite men’s fashion dudes around the Web (and myself):

 By now, you’re probably convinced that chinos are, in fact, the ultimate pants for men.